prudvikeshav/KodeKloudEngineer/Kubernetes/Manage Secrets in Kubernetes.md

 secret/official created
 ```

-#### Now we need to create an pod with image *centos:latest* and secret should be mount on /opt/demo in container
+ Now we need to create an pod with image *centos:latest* and secret should be mount on */opt/demo* in container.

 ```yaml
 apiVersion: v1